All Episodes

 Okay.

-So you this is your personal decision based on your your religious beliefs.
+So this is your personal decision based on your religious beliefs.

-Now, you went into a petri COVID Petri dish every day.
+Now, you went into a COVID petri dish every day.

 You dove on COVID hand grenades every day to save other people.

-How would how can anybody consider in good conscience letting somebody like you go when you risked your life throughout this whole pandemic?
+How can anybody consider, in good conscience, letting somebody like you go when you risked your life throughout this whole pandemic?

 Yeah, it's very frustrating.

-Um they came back and actually denied my religious exemption, and the email that I got from HR said basically that I was gonna get put out on unpaid leave if I didn't get the vaccine within five days, and then if I didn't get the vaccine by January, I was gonna be terminated.
+And the email that I got from HR said basically that I was going to get put out on unpaid leave if I didn't get the vaccine within five days.

 I mean, 18 months ago, I thought we were looking at people like yourself in the middle of the worst of this pandemic in hospitals risking their lives every day when we knew nothing about it.

-You know, we we thought you were the heroes of the pandemic, and I still believe that, by the way.
+You know, we thought you were the heroes of the pandemic.

 That wouldn't be my favorite workplace, my workplace of choice.